Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 – A part is dead.
 Some were taken prisoner.
 All those who were taken prisoner were changed – there was an exchange for prisoners of the Russian Federation.
 Russia came out with this proposal.
 We exchanged them without hesitation.
 That's all.
 Those who died, they are, frankly, heroes.
 And those who survived – the guys, we exchanged, and that's it.

 Dzyadko.
 Please check another point that is being actively raised by Russian officials.
 And Russian TV presenters.
 And the Daily Mail wrote about the same.
-What concerns biolaboratories.
+What concerns bio-laboratories.
 What is now in the rhetoric of the Russian authorities.

-- Yes, it's a joke.
+– Yes, it's a joke.
 There is nothing for me to explain here.
 Well, we don't.
 Well, we'd love to.
 We do not have.
-There are no nuclear weapons, no chemical biolaboratories and no chemical weapons.
+There are no nuclear weapons, no chemical bio-laboratories and no chemical weapons.
 This doesn't exist.
 If there was a person like me, in those days when our country signed the surrender of our interests, I don’t call it differently ...
 I wouldn’t give it all away like that.

 Just as if I would not give this story away – here is the fleet for you, live and distribute Russian passports in the Crimea, and so on.
 It was necessary to act honestly right away, to say that we have a lot of Russians here.
 We have a lot of our sailors living here in Sevastopol, despite the fact that this is your independent land, let's make a decision that both Ukrainians and Russians will be here and will act honestly.
 Instead of quietly sailing, handing out ...
 And this fleet, which was bought by their Russian officials, and so on.
 And the Ukrainian authorities turned a blind eye to this, absolutely.